 There are so many ways to sweeten an old fashioned.
 Our preferred method is using simple syrup.

-Simple syrup is truly simple to make: using a 1:1 ratio, combine equal parts water and sugar, heat to nearly a boil, stirring consistently, and then allow to cool.
+Simple syrup is truly simple to make: using a 1:1 ratio, combine equal parts water and brown sugar, heat to nearly a boil, stirring consistently, and then allow to cool.
 This will last one to two weeks in the fridge.

 If you want more and different simple syrup recipes, then check out this post here.